 - Revise the decision.
 If the committee believes that the COA decision was in error, the committee may revise the COA decision and issue a letter with the revised decision and instructions to the program regarding the next step it should take.

 - Uphold the original decision and revise the decision.
 The committee may uphold the COA decision based on the original program documentation and revise the decision as a result of the clarifying information provided by the program at the reconsideration hearing.

-The Executive Director of DOSWA submits the record to the review panel and the program’s written request, including additional evidence challenging the COA’s procedures or its facts.
+The Executive Director of Accreditation submits the record of materials to the review panel and the program’s written request, including additional evidence challenging the COA’s procedures or its facts.
 The chair of the review panel presides at the review hearing and rules on procedure, conducting the hearing in a manner that allows the program a fair opportunity to present its case and explain its position without resort to formal rules of evidence.
-The program may be represented by counsel during the hearing, and counsel may question any witnesses who speak at the hearing.
+The program, COA, and CSWE staff may be represented by counsel during the hearing, and counsel may question any witnesses who speak at the hearing.
 Review panel members may question any witnesses or parties to the appeal.

 After considering the record, the review panel may make either of the following determinations:

 - uphold the COA action, or